nikos6ares/genriflow/README.md

 # Genriflow

 ## Description
-`genriflow` is a ML-based program to classify songs into genres.
+`genriflow` is a ML-based program to classify songs into a few genres.

 It includes the following files:
 - `genrize.ipynb`: The CNN supervised model